 BC Vault, admittedly, isn’t exactly the best-known crypto wallet.
 However, it has been steadily growing its reach, and attracting eyes all around the world - this is mostly thanks to the unique physical design of the product, and also some of the main features that it brings to the table.

 However, can this wallet truly compete with the aforementioned industry titans?
-Or is it yet another poor attempt at capitalizing on the current cryptocurrency boom?
 Read on, and find out!

 - Top-tier security features

 - 1.1.
 One of the Most Secure Cryptocurrency Wallets